 - Poor or inadequate management including training and awareness

-Get in touch today to book your legionella risk assessment and reduce the likelihood of spreading legionnaires disease and the legionella bacteria.
+Get in touch today to book your legionella risk assessment and reduce the likelihood of spreading the legionella bacteria.

 Legionnaires disease, also known as Legionellosis, is a type of pneumonia, which can potentially be fatal.
 Those most at risk are the elderly and the very young, male over 50’s, the ill and smokers to name a few.
 Legionella bacteria can also cause other, less harmful illness such as Pontiac fever and Lochgoilhead fever, which can affect all people.